MostAwesomeDude/construct/docs/transition29.rst

 Struct Sequence Union FocusedSeq are nesting context (in parse build and sizeof)

+Array reimplemented without Range, does not use stream.tell()

 If IfThenElse renamed `predicate` parameter to `condfunc`

 HexString removed